Earth's rotation: History

 Among the ancient Greeks, several of the Pythagorean school believed in the rotation of Earth rather than the apparent diurnal rotation of the heavens.
 Perhaps the first was Philolaus (470–385 BCE), though his system was complicated, including a counter-earth rotating daily about a central fire.

 A more conventional picture was supported by Hicetas, Heraclides and Ecphantus in the fourth century BCE who assumed that Earth rotated but did not suggest that Earth revolved about the Sun.
 In the third century BCE, Aristarchus of Samos suggested the Sun's central place.

 However, Aristotle in the fourth century BCE criticized the ideas of Philolaus as being based on theory rather than observation.
 He established the idea of a sphere of fixed stars that rotated about Earth.
 This was accepted by most of those who came after, in particular Claudius Ptolemy (2nd century CE), who thought Earth would be devastated by gales if it rotated.

-In 499 CE, the Indian astronomer Aryabhata suggested that the spherical Earth rotates about its axis daily, and that the apparent movement of the stars is a relative motion caused by the rotation of Earth.
+In 499 CE, the Indian astronomer Aryabhata suggested that the spherical Earth rotates about its axis daily and that the apparent movement of the stars is a relative motion caused by the rotation of the Earth.
 He provided the following analogy: "Just as a man in a boat going in one direction sees the stationary things on the bank as moving in the opposite direction, in the same way to a man at Lanka the fixed stars appear to be going westward."

-In the 10th century, some Muslim astronomers accepted that Earth rotates around its axis.
-According to al-Biruni, al-Sijzi (d. circa 1020) invented an astrolabe called al-zūraqī based on the idea believed by some of his contemporaries "that the motion we see is due to the Earth's movement and not to that of the sky."
+In the 10th century, some Muslim astronomers accepted that the Earth rotates around its axis.
+According to al-Biruni, al-Sijzi (d. c.
+1020) invented an astrolabe called al-zūraqī based on the idea believed by some of his contemporaries "that the motion we see is due to the Earth's movement and not to that of the sky."
 The prevalence of this view is further confirmed by a reference from the 13th century which states: "According to the geometers [or engineers] (muhandisīn), the Earth is in constant circular motion, and what appears to be the motion of the heavens is actually due to the motion of the Earth and not the stars."
 Treatises were written to discuss its possibility, either as refutations or expressing doubts about Ptolemy's arguments against it.
-At the Maragha and Samarkand observatories, Earth's rotation was discussed by Tusi (b.
-1201) and Qushji (b.
-1403); the arguments and evidence they used resemble those used by Copernicus.
+At the Maragha and Samarkand observatories, Earth's rotation was discussed by Tusi (born 1201) and Qushji (born 1403); the arguments and evidence they used resemble those used by Copernicus.

 In medieval Europe, Thomas Aquinas accepted Aristotle's view and so, reluctantly, did John Buridan and Nicole Oresme in the fourteenth century.
 Not until Nicolaus Copernicus in 1543 adopted a heliocentric world system did the contemporary understanding of Earth's rotation begin to be established.
-Copernicus pointed out that if the movement of Earth is violent, then the movement of the stars must be very much more so.
+Copernicus pointed out that if the movement of the Earth is violent, then the stars' movement must be much more so.
 He acknowledged the contribution of the Pythagoreans and pointed to examples of relative motion.
-For Copernicus this was the first step in establishing the simpler pattern of planets circling a central Sun.
+For Copernicus, this was the first step in establishing the simpler pattern of planets circling a central Sun.